validatedpatterns/gitea-chart/README.md

 `persistence` has also been regrouped under the `primary` key.
 Please adjust your `values.yaml` accordingly.

+**Attention**: The Postgres upgrade is not automatically handled by the chart and must be done by yourself.
+See [this comment](https://gitea.com/gitea/helm-chart/issues/452#issuecomment-740885) for an extensive walkthrough.
+We again highly encourage users to use an external (managed) database for production instances.

 ### To 7.0.0

 #### Private GPG key configuration for Gitea signing actions